ellenspertus/roman-numerals/README.md

 ```
 doc/
 ```
 to exclude the `doc` directory and its subdirectories.
+Make sure to press `Enter` at the end of the line.
+It's a [good practice to end files with a newline character (empty line)](https://unix.stackexchange.com/questions/18743/whats-the-point-in-adding-a-new-line-to-the-end-of-a-file).

 ### Create and checkout the branch